FrancescBars/Magma-funcions-on-Quotient-Modular-Curves/README.md

 print genusquotientcurve; // Return the genus of the quotient modular curve X0(N)/WN prec := 30; // Number of coefficients of the q-expansion HH := JacobianDecompositionQuotientX0NWN(N, TN, prec, t);
-print HH[1]; // Returns 0 or 000000000 implying that the function NOT obtain que Q-Jacobian decomposition (there are too much reaped modular forms!!!) print HH[2]; // List the modular forms with q-expansion that appear in the Jacobian, (and repetitions also) print HH[3]; // List the number fields of the list of modular forms given in HH[2]. print HH[4];// List of the levels (recall a repeated form that appears at level y can appear repeated at level yk)
+print HH[1]; // Returns 0 or 000000000 implying that the Magma function DOES NOT obtain que Q-Jacobian decomposition (there are too much reaped modular forms!!!) print HH[2]; // List the modular forms with q-expansion that appear in the Jacobian, (and repetitions also) print HH[3]; // List the number fields of the list of modular forms given in HH[2]. print HH[4];// List of the levels (recall a repeated form that appears at level y can appear repeated at level yk)